Marak/ayyo-wars/ReadMe.md

 ### Behaviors

-Alien Wars utilizes a Behavior based system dependency injection where every game object starts as an empty sprite and which can have behaviors "attached" to it.
-More [functional composition](https://en.wikipedia.org/wiki/Function_composition_(computer_science)) instead of [object inheritance](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)) for defining game objects and behaviors.
+Alien Wars utilizes a Behavior based system dependency injection pattern where every game object starts as an empty sprite which can have behaviors "attached" to it.
+Think of it as a [functional composition](https://en.wikipedia.org/wiki/Function_composition_(computer_science)) approach instead of [object inheritance](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)) for defining game objects and behaviors.

 Ships or other game objects are collections of behaviors each of which acts on the sprite on every update of the game loop.

 These behaviors control how the sprite will act.

-See current behaviors here: [https://github.com/Marak/alien-wars/tree/master/lib/behaviors](https://github.com/Marak/alien-wars/tree/master/lib/behaviors)
+See current behaviors here: [https://github.com/Marak/alien-warz/tree/master/lib/behaviors](https://github.com/Marak/alien-warz/tree/master/lib/behaviors)

 ### Audio and Image Assets